-The methods for the initial stage of quality control are left up to the individual station scientists and thus are not implemented uniformly across BSRN stations.
+The methods for the initial stage of quality control are left up to the individual station scientists (some scientists are responsible for more than one station) and thus are not implemented uniformly across BSRN stations.
 However, BSRN does maintain recommendations (Long and Dutton, 2002; Long and Shi, 2008) as well as software tools (Schmithüsen et al., 2012).
 After this initial quality control, the data generated at BSRN stations are submitted in monthly granularity in the station-to-archive file format by the station scientist to the WRMC data curator.
 From 1992 to 2007, when the archive was maintained by the ETH in Zurich, the data were checked for physically possible limits within the WRMC and suspicious values were flagged, but not removed.
-Since being operated at the AWI, additional archived using the old system (pre-2007) were adopted by AWI without further checks and without quality flags.
+Since being operated at the AWI, additional procedures have been enacted for data submitted to the WRMC.
+The data are now not only quality checked (see below), but suspicious data are reported back to the station scientist with an appeal to remove them and resubmit the file.
+The files that were archived using the old system (pre-2007) were adopted by AWI without further checks and without quality flags.
 However, many of the old files have since been exchanged with updated versions.
+Old files can be distinguished from new ones quite easily: if the data are from pre-2007 and the version number is 1 in the station to archive file (line 1, last number) or if it has 2007 as publication year in PANGAEA, it is an old file.
 Details on the quality checks performed at the AWI are given below.